I Love Potstickers!

 The latest local trend that I've seen in the last five years in Taiwan is the kimchi potsticker.
-This trend emerged as K-pop has become popular and influenced nearby countries with its quality music, movies, and TV dramas.
+This trend emerged as K-pop became popular and influenced nearby countries with its quality music, movies, and TV dramas.
 There was a period of my life when I was crazy about K-pop, and I grew to enjoy kimchi potstickers as well.

 By the way, you are free to create your own recipes for dumpling fillings!
 For example, when I travel to the United States for work, I make a shortcut filling out of seasoned Italian sausage.
-This is one of the reasons I never get tired of making potstickers—because you can always innovate and create something new.
+This is one of the reasons I never get tired of making potstickers—you can always innovate and create something new.